TriPed-Robot/trip_kinematics/docs/source/how_it_works.rst

 divide a robot into groups
 --------------------------------
 In the example above the excavator is modeled as a single group.
-However it is also possible to divide the excavator into multiple groups.
+However, it is also possible to divide the excavator into multiple groups.
 These groups can then be combined just like transformations.
-Mulitple smaller groups have two advantages over a single large group:
+Multiple smaller groups have two advantages over a single large group:

 For one it improves modularity, making it easier to reuse assembly parts.